WPBeginner

 WordPress is written using PHP as its scripting language and MySQL as its database management system.
 In order to use WordPress, you don’t really need to learn either of them.

-However, a very basic understanding of the two could help you troubleshoot problems as well as increase your understanding of how WordPress works (behind the scenes).
+However, a very basic understanding of the two could help you troubleshoot problems as well as increase your knowledge of how WordPress works (behind the scenes).

 How to manage WordPress database using phpMyAdmin